viviandotdev/ObsidianVault/20 Notes/System Design/Design URL Shortener.md

 		The slave replicas can also handle read operations, therefore improving overall system performance.
 		However, this can introduce consistency issues in our system due to the asynchronous nature of data replication between the master and slave databases.
 **Scalability**: Horizontal [[Database Sharding|sharding]] of the database.
-- The distribution of data among the shards will be through [[consistent hashing]].
+- The distribution of data among the shards will be through [[Consistent Hashing]].
 In addition, we will use a [[NoSQL]] database such as [[MongoDB]]. [[NoSQL]] databases which are not highly relational can be easily scaled horizontally because the data can be spread across multiple nodes.
 **Latency**:
 - [[Caches]] reduce latency by storing frequently accessed URLs.
 Accessing data from our cache is much faster than accessing it from slower data sources such as our database
 - Leveraging a [[CDN]] can also help reduce latency